-In the format of the table below, provide the unduplicated number of long-term students served by Title I, Part D, Subpart 2, who participated in pre- and post-testing in reading.
 Report only information on a student's most recent testing data.
-Students who were pre-tested prior to July 1, 2007, may be included if their post-test was administered during the reporting year.
+Students who were pre-tested prior to July 1, 2009, may be included if their post-test was administered during the reporting year.
 Students who were post-tested after the reporting year ended should be counted in the following year.
 Throughout the table, report numbers for juvenile detention and correctional facilities together in a single column.
-Students should be reported in only one of the five change categories in the second table below.
-Below the table is an FAQ about the data collected in this table.
+Below the tables is an FAQ about the data collected in these tables.

-Performance Data (Based on most recent pre/post-test data) At-Risk Programs Neglected Programs Juvenile Corrections/ Detention Other Programs Long-term students who tested below grade level upon entry 137 Long-term students who have complete pre- and post- test results (data) 51
+Performance Data (Based on most recent testing data) At-Risk Programs Neglected Programs Juvenile Corrections/ Detention Other Programs Long-term students who tested below grade level upon entry 75 Long-term students who have complete pre- and post- test results (data) 58